PaddlePaddle/PaddleVideo/deploy/cpp_infer/readme_en.md

 #### 1.2.1 Download and install directly

-* [Paddle prediction library official website](https://paddleinference.paddlepaddle.org.cn/v2.2/user_guides/download_lib.html) provides different cuda versions of Linux prediction libraries, you can Check and **select the appropriate prediction library version** on the official website (it is recommended to select the prediction library with paddle version>=2.0.1).
+* [Paddle prediction library official website](https://paddleinference.paddlepaddle.org.cn/v2.2/user_guides/download_lib.html) provides different cuda versions of Linux prediction libraries, you can Check and **select the appropriate prediction library version** on the official website (it is recommended to select the prediction library with paddle version>=2.0.1, and the prediction library of 2.2.2 is recommended).

 * Download and get a `paddle_inference.tgz` compressed package, and then unzip it into a folder, the command is as follows (taking the machine environment as gcc8.2 as an example):